scikit-plots/scikit-plots/docs/source/install/troubleshooting_faq.inc.rst

 :orphan:
+:no-index:

+..
-.. # This file is included.
+  # This file is included.
 So it needs to be marked as orphan to suppress warnings.

 .. _troubleshooting-install: